The simple harmonic urn: Other stochastic models related to the simple harmonic urn

-\rems (i) To have some examples, note that if $X$ is exponential, the process is recurrent, while if $X$ is the sum of two independent exponentials, it is transient.
+\begin{remarks*}(i) To have some examples, note that if $X$ is exponential, the process is recurrent, while if $X$ is the sum of two independent exponentials, it is transient.
 We saw that if $X$ is $U(0,1)$ the process is transient; if $X$ is the square-root of a $U(0,1)$ random variable, it is recurrent.

 (ii) Another special case of the model that has some interesting features is the case where $X$ is exponential with mean $1$.
-In this particular case, a calculation shows that the distribution of $T_{k+1}$ given $T_k=m$ is negative binomial $(m+1,1/2)$, i.e.,
+In this particular case, a calculation shows that the distribution of $T_{k+1}$ given $T_k=m$ is negative binomial $(m+1,1/2)$, that is,

-Since $\mu^2 =\sigma^2$, this case is in some sense critical, a fact supported by the following branching process interpretation.
+Since $\mu^2 =\sigma^2$, this case is in some sense critical, a fact supported by the following branching process interpretation. \end{remarks*}

 Consider a version of the gambler's ruin problem.
 The gambler begins with an initial stake, a pile of $m_0$ chips.
-A sequence of independent tosses of a fair coin is made; when the coin comes up heads, a chip is removed from the gambler's pile, but when it comes up tails, a chip is added to a second pile by the casino.
+A sequence of independent tosses of a fair coin is made; when the coin comes\vadjust{\goodbreak} up heads, a chip is removed from the gambler's pile, but when it comes up tails, a chip is added to a second pile by the casino.
 The game ends when the gambler's original pile of chips is exhausted; at this point the gambler receives the second pile of chips as his prize.
 The total number of chips in play is a martingale; by the optional stopping theorem, the expectation of the prize equals the initial stake.
 As a loss leader, the casino announces that it will add one extra chip to each gambler's initial stake, so that the game is now in favour of the gambler.
 Suppose a gambler decides to play this game repeatedly, each time investing his prize as the initial stake of the next game.
 If the casino were to allow a zero stake (which of course it does not), then the sequence of augmented stakes would form an irreducible Markov chain $S_k$ on $\N$.
 Conditional on $S_k = m$, the distribution of $S_{k+1}$ is negative binomial $(m+1/2, 1/2)$.
 So by the above results, this chain is recurrent.
 It follows that with probability one the gambler will eventually lose everything.